 Every time you use a texture or component, this data is stored in the SketchUp file.
 Based on this information, we first suggest purging the SketchUp file.
 This also helps reduce file size.
-To purge the file, please try the following steps:
+To purge the entire file at once, please try the following steps:

 - Click "Window" > "Model Info."
 The Model Info dialog box will open.